 - Brian Eno, from Oblique Strategies

 Have you ever stopped and wondered why drum machines have certain preset patterns?
-I wonder about that all that time.
+I wonder about that all the time.
 In this era of post-everything, do we really need presets for styles like the waltz, foxtrot, or cha-cha?
 Who even dances the beguine anymore?
 Setting aside those styles, something as amorphous as “Rock 1, 2, 3, etc.” “Shuffle” or “Swing” really makes you think: why are these rhythms even necessary anymore in a modern drum machine?
 This post won’t try to dissuade you from questioning the appearances of these styles but to rethink them as crucial rhythmic starting points.
 To do so, let’s take apart the rhythms found in Roland’s CR-78 drum machine — one of the earliest programmable drum machines — and dissect why such patterns exist.